Robertfarb/whiteboarding-curriculum/technical-skills/system-design/introduction.md

 Data structures are fundamental to the whole spectrum.
-You should know the time and space performance characteristics of the algorithms and data structures covered in the [algorithms curriculum][algorithms].
+You should know the time and space performance characteristics of the algorithms and data structures covered in the algorithms curriculum.

 ## OO Design